-Current students can have transcripts sent electronically to colleges or universities by using Docufide Secure Transcript Service provided by Parchment.
-A link to request a transcript through Docufide is found on the high school's website, http://dchs.msddecatur.k12.in.us under District Applications > Transcript link or a student can get online and go to www.parchment.com.
-It's easy, secure and available 24/7/365.
-On this site, the student will create a login and password.
-The student identifies his or her school and some information about his or herself.
-The student will choose the destination the transcript is to be sent.
-Transcripts may be sent to Indiana colleges or universities free of charge.
-There's a small fee for transcripts to be sent out of state that can be paid by using a MasterCard, Visa, American Express or Discover card.
-Most ATM/debit cards can also be used for payment.
-After the request has been made, you can check your e-mail to receive confirmation that your transcript has been electronically delivered to its destination.
+Current students can have transcripts sent electronically to colleges or universities by using Xello.
+Students can see their school counselor for assistance if needed.

 Any requests for transcripts from graduates prior to 2002 or non-enrolled students must be made in person.
-There will be a \$3.00 per transcript (cash or money order) and must be accompanied by a signed release form.
+There will be a \$5.00 per transcript (cash or money order) and must be accompanied by a signed release form.
 An educational agency or institution may presume that either parent of the student has authority to inspect and review the educational records of the student unless the agency or institution has been provided with evidence that there is a legally binding instrument, or a State Law or court order governing such matters as divorce, separation or custody, which provides to the contrary.